kakafei/akka/akka-docs/rst/java/persistence-schema-evolution.rst

 The problem of removing an event type from the domain model is not as much its removal, as the implications for the recovery mechanisms that this entails.
-For example, a naive way of filtering out certain kinds of events from being delivered to a recovering ``PersistentActor`` is pretty simple, as one can simply filter them out in an :ref:`EventAdapter <event-adapters-java>`:
+For example, a naive way of filtering out certain kinds of events from being delivered to a recovering ``PersistentActor`` is pretty simple, as one can simply filter them out in an :ref:`EventAdapter <event-adapters-lambda>`:

 .. figure:: ../images/persistence-drop-event.png